renevanderark/guide-to-living-free-of-mind/README.md

 Beliefs and convictions, or simply put, views form a net of ensnarement for the mind.
 Once upon a time in India a man understood this fact; you can read all about that [here](https://accesstoinsight.org/tipitaka/dn/dn.01.0.bodh.html).

 There is, however, a way to perceive the world more directly.
 Clear vision implies, first and foremost, understanding your perceptions as hampered by a cloud of distortions: the eyes see a tiny spectrum of color, the ears hear tiny range of frequencies.
-And the words we use to convey all this, further distort reality, as well as your mind, wich oftentimes uses these very same words to reduce reality to a set of abstract labels.
+And the words we use to convey all this further distort reality, as well as your mind, wich oftentimes uses these very same words to reduce reality to a set of abstract labels.

-All this being set.
-I have a set of very binary beliefs, which might change over time, but help me survive in a world full of people, their views and their opinions.
+All this being said, I have a set of very binary beliefs, which might change over time, but help me survive in a world full of people, their views and their opinions.

 ### I do not believe in hope